wp-plugins/extended-options/readme.txt

 == Use ==

 Access the Extended Options menu from *Dashboard > Settings > Extended* to set the plugin options.
-To use this plugin, you **do not** need to edit any theme files or WordPress core files.
-Everything is done through the *Extended* menu.
-However, Extended Options does require the following hooks/actions to be present in the certain files of your active theme.
+To use this plugin, you do not need to edit any theme files or WordPress core files.

+Everything this plugin does happens based on settings in the *Extended* menu.
+Extended Options does require, however, the following hooks/actions to be present in the certain files of your active theme.

 * `wp_head()` should be present in your `header.php` theme file.
 * `wp_footer()` should be present in your `footer.php` theme file.